Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 Buy it if

-✅ You want value for money: Due to the fact it's an electric saw, once you've bought the Homelite UT43122B there aren’t any fuel costs (aside from electricity) to worry about.
+✅ You want value for money: Because it's an electric saw, once you've bought the Homelite UT43122B, you won’t have to worry about fuel costs (aside from electricity).

-✅ You need a comfortable chainsaw: The Homelite UT43122B is a very lightweight chainsaw, making it ideal for overhead jobs or for anyone with injuries.
+✅ You need a comfortable chainsaw: The Homelite UT43122B is a very lightweight chainsaw, ideal for overhead jobs or for anyone with injuries.

 ✅ You're a beginner: Electric saws are much easier to start than gas-powered models, and this chainsaw is lightweight and ergonomic for new users.